ilanamarcus/fec-campaign-expenditures/README.md

-## FEC expenditure analysis retrieves all of the schedule B filings for six different Democratic presidential candidates.
+# FEC expenditure analysis
+##Rtrieves visualizes all of the schedule B filings for six different Democratic presidential candidates.

 ### Set up:
 1. Create an anaconda environment using python 3.7